im-lokiiii/CB-380/README.md

 traWELL will make you confusion free by suggesting best places for the season , best places to visit based on the theme of tour your planning for such like pilgrim spots , beaches etc.
 We are thinking of solving all the problems people are facing in this modern age of travelling.
-We are working on discovering more problems and finding best solutions to them More features will definitely be added sson.
+We are working on discovering more problems and finding best solutions to them More features will definitely be added soon.
 "traWELL" : Well planned Trip is to remembered for ages .
 Trust us , we plan it for you.
 Lets spend some memorable time on a precious tour.